-At the beginning of the 20th century other industrial sectors, which contributed to Baku’s growth to the size of an industrial centre of the Russian Empire, arose along with the industrial extraction of oil.
+HISTORICAL SCOPE: At the beginning of the 20th century other industrial sectors, which contributed to Baku’s growth to the size of an industrial centre of the Russian Empire, arose along with the industrial extraction of oil.
 The rapid economic growth contributed to the formation of a well-established layer of society – entrepreneurs and traders who, in turn, built a large number – whole quarters – of new and modern buildings in the city.
-The area, where the revival project is currently planned, used to be an elite area of the city that degraded during the economic downturn and has now lost its former attractiveness.
+Before falling under the control of the Soviet Union, the area due to undergo revival was referred to as the “Jewish district,” and in recent decades it has lost some of its appeals.

-The revival project intends to identify the cultural heritage of the quarter and return its original charm as well as to eliminate any minor temporary structures and eyesores.
-In addition to architectural solutions, it has been planned to give sustainable functional fulfillment to the buildings.
+URBAN STRATEGY: The revival project commissioned by COBALT intends to identify the cultural heritage of the quarter and return its original charm as well as to eliminate any minor temporary structures and eyesores.
 The untapped potential of the quarter reveals itself after we lift the abandonment layer.
+In addition to architectural solutions, it has been planned to give sustainable functional fulfillment to the existing and new buildings.
 Based on detailed urban research and analysis, we propose a future vision of the quarter’s regeneration, which will contribute to the growth of the quarter through architectural improvement and the development of a new cultural space, and it will increase the quality of life of the inhabitants.

 This vision is shaped like a well-wish for the city.
 Each action and initiative is a deliberate step to inspire the city’s residents to improve at an individual and collective level.